Statistical Tests for Large Tree-structured Data: Abstract

 \section{Abstract}

-We develop a general statistical framework for analyzing large tree-structured data with a focus on developing asymptotic goodness-of-fit tests.
-The tests use the distributional properties of the Continuum Random Tree (CRT), introduced by \cite{aldous2}, which arises as the invariant limit for a broad class of models for tree-structured data based on conditioned Galton--Watson processes.
-On the basis of two characterizations of the CRT that involve a special class of subtrees and Brownian excursion, we evaluate its utility in distinguishing between populations of trees.
-The proposed generative probability models for tree-structured data are easily interpretable and lead to an efficient scheme for simulating a large number of trees with arbitrary sizes.
-The resulting test statistics for the goodness-of-fit tests are simple to compute and are asymptotically distributed as $\chi^2$ and $F$ random variables, allowing for a thorough examination of their properties.
-We illustrate our methods on an important application of detecting tumour heterogeneity in brain cancers.
-A novel approach with tree-based representations of magnetic resonance images is used wherein the developed tests are employed to ascertain tumour heterogeneity between two groups of patients. \\ \\ {Keywords}: Brownian excursion; Conditioned Galton--Watson trees; Dyck path; Goodness-of-fit tests.
+We develop a general statistical framework for the analysis and inference of large tree-structured data, with a focus on developing asymptotic goodness-of-fit tests.
+We first propose a consistent statistical model for binary trees, from which we develop a class of invariant tests.
+Using the model for binary trees, we then construct tests for general trees by using the distributional properties of the Continuum Random Tree, which arises as the invariant limit for a broad class of models for tree-structured data based on conditioned Galton--Watson processes.
+The test statistics for the goodness-of-fit tests are simple to compute and are asymptotically distributed as $\chi^2$ and $F$ random variables.
+We illustrate our methods on an important application of detecting tumour heterogeneity in brain cancer.
+We use a novel approach with tree-based representations of magnetic resonance images and employ the developed tests to ascertain tumor heterogeneity between two groups of patients. \\ \\ {Keywords}: Conditioned Galton--Watson trees; Consistent statistical models; Dyck path; Goodness-of-fit tests.